leon4rd/test/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why are graveyards so noisy?
+Because of all the coffin.